 a) we have not received your full payment on or before 3 months before your expedition departure date;

 b) you have not evidenced out appropriate insurance to us (see below); or

 c) as a result of circumstances beyond our control (see above), including flight delays or cancellations, or your being denied permission to board an aircraft or vessel.

 4.6 If we cancel your expedition before it departs (unless as a result of our not being paid in full) you will have the opportunity to either:

 a) purchase another expedition from us of the same value as the cancelled expedition (If your new expedition purchase costs less than the cancelled expedition then we will refund the difference, but if costs more then you must pay the difference); or

 b) be refunded by us in full.

-4.7 We are not liable for any costs that you have incurred as a result of the cancellation.
+4.7 We are not liable for any costs that you or any other Traveller incurs as a result of the cancellation.

-Our curtailing your expedition for reason of your behaviour, and your liability
+Our curtailing your and/or your fellow Traveller’s expedition for reason of your/their behaviour, and your liability

 4.8 We and/or our local operators may curtail (stop / call a halt to) the expedition of any person(s) involved in that expedition if we (and/or they) reasonably feel that that person’s behaviour is causing annoyance, damage, distress, danger or injury to any person including themselves.
 If we (and/or they) do so, we and our local operator have no further responsibility to the person involved, who will be instructed (if a minor (under 18), with an appropriate adult) to leave the vehicle or vessel, accommodation and/or service that is being provided at the first reasonable opportunity.
 If this happens we (and they) are not responsible for arranging further travel and are not liable for any of that person’s costs for their safe passage home or elsewhere or for curtailing their expedition.